-This new Continuum of Care model was in almost complete contradiction to the Housing First approach, which focused on helping people experiencing homelessness to stabilize in permanent housing as quickly as possible.
-In the diagram below, Housing First for families is represented by the arrow that goes from Emergency Shelter directly to Permanent Housing.
+This new Continuum of Care model was in almost complete contradiction to the Housing First approach, which focused on helping people experiencing homelessness to move into rental housing in the community at-large and as quickly as possible.
+In the diagram below,

 The supportive services traditionally provided in Transitional Housing were to be provided instead AFTER the family had been assisted in relocating from emergency shelters and transitional housing into rental housing with their own lease.
 Supportive services were provided for a transitional period of time to help families stabilize.

-Beyond Shelter’s Founder, Tanya Tull, suggested the additional trajectory during the planning stages for the new CoC, and it was included in the final design.
+Beyond Shelter’s Tanya Tull suggested an additional trajectory during the planning stages for the new Continuum of Care — and it was included in the final design.

 1991-1993: The U.S. Department of Health and Human Services (HHS) funds the Housing First Program, as one of the first five federal demonstrations on family homelessness.
 The Early Intervention Demonstration Project for Recently Homeless and At-Risk Families was a collaborative effort, with outreach and intake of homeless and precariously housed families conducted at Para Los Ninos, a Skid Row child and family services agency, and permanent housing relocation and one full year of home-based case management provided by Beyond Shelter.
 (This program model was, in fact, almost an exact replication of the federal Rapid Re-Housing programs funded 20 years later under the Obama Administration—minus the time-limited rent subsidies.)

-1992: Recognition by the U.S. Interagency Council on Homelessness
+1992: Honorable Recognition by the U.S. Interagency Council on Homelessness

 1992: Beyond Shelter’s first out-of-state workshop on the model is conducted in Columbus, Ohio.
 Subsequent training and workshops are conducted throughout the U.S. over the next 15 years.